-- response to her argument.
-It is the timeless question of the faithful and the faithless for those who believe no proof is necessary; while for those who do not believe, no proof will suffice. - e.
-Two thousand years ago God answered her question in the person and work of Jesus the Messiah [Christ].
-Something utterly amazing occurred within the context of recordable history, and two thousand years later we are still discussing and debating about it.
-For me, the most compelling proof of the Truth of Jesus and His resurrection is in the recorded nature of the men who accompanied Jesus and knew Him best.
-Something extraordinary happened to them between the conclusion of the gospels and the Book of Acts.
-They went from spineless and defeatist followers, to fearless and determined leaders who willingly went to their deaths proclaiming the Truth of Jesus as the Resurrected Christ the final answer and revelation of God's covenant love. - f.
+- deaths proclaiming the Truth of Jesus as the Resurrected Christ the final answer and revelation of God's covenant love. - g.
 People do not willing die for what they know to be a lie, and reportedly a million and a half Jews perished in the persecutions that followed Jesus' death.
+Josephus [a Jewish scholar and Roman historian] recorded this persecution along with other scholars who witnessed these events.
 I was not there, but I am confident that human nature has not changed dramatically in two thousand years.
-Mu conclusion is that Jesus rose from the dead and is who He claimed to be...
+My conclusion is that Jesus rose from the dead and is who He claimed to be...
 God incarnate.
-Those who saw Him and followed Him knew the Truth, and they willingly chose the eternal truth of God and the physical suffering that followed, rather than denounce their faith.
-Only a fool would choose the alternative of an eternal lie and physical life, over eternal life and a present physical dealt. - g.
-The Spiritual encounters in Job demonstrate great finesse in the author who is literally opening a window into the Spiritual Realm so the reader can understand what the participants in the story do not... that there is more going on in the Spiritual realm than what is obvious or apparent.
-We think we know, but we don't; we want to understand, but we can't; it is beyond our comprehension and remains so without the revelation of God.
-Ultimately, the prophetic vision revealed is based upon compassion, born through pain, resulting in a renewed vision where hope is revealed that results in eternal certainty. - h.
-In understanding the impact of Wisdom Literature, it is helpful to see it in light of our educational process in the USA: - i.
+Those who saw Him and followed Him knew the Truth, and they willingly chose the eternal truth of God and the physical suffering that followed, rather than denounce their faith. - h.
+The Spiritual encounters in Job demonstrate great finesse by the author who is literally opening a window into the Spiritual Realm so the reader can understand what the participants in the story do not... that there is more going on in the Spiritual realm than what is obvious or apparent in the physical reality we observe.
+The Book of Job poses the dilemma... we think we know, but we don't; we want to understand, but we can't; it is beyond our comprehension and remains so without the revelation of God.
+Ultimately, the prophetic vision revealed in Job is based upon compassion, born through pain, resulting in a renewed vision where hope is revealed that results in eternal certainty. - i.
+In understanding the impact of Wisdom Literature, it is helpful to see it in light of our modern educational process in the USA: - i.
 Proverbs is comparable to Middle School. - ii.
 Psalms is comparable to High School. - iii.
-Ecclesiastes and Song of Songs are comparable to College. - iv.
+Ecclesiastes and Song of Songs are comparable to Undergraduate College. - iv.
 Job is comparable to Graduate School.